-Not only has the U.S. gold scrap supply fallen 2.5 times from its peak in 2011, it is also less than it was in 2003 when the gold price was 3.5 times less.
-Americans pawned 67.6 metric tons (mt) of gold in 2003 when the price was $363 on ounce.
+Not only has the U.S. gold scrap supply fallen 2.5 times from its peak in 2011, but it is also less than it was in 2003 when the gold price was 3.5 times less.
+Americans pawned 67.6 metric tons (mt) of gold in 2003 when the price was $363 per ounce.
 However, with the gold price at a much higher level of $1,267 last year, U.S. gold scrap supply fell to a low of 58.7 mt.

 Again, the data implies that the U.S. secondary gold scrap supply market is likely drying up.

 As was stated at the beginning of the article, the total U.S. gold scrap supply equaled nearly 1,000 mt from 2008 to 2016 (the actual figure was 982 mt).
 What is even more interesting, is if we compare U.S. jewelry demand versus gold scrap versus China & India.

 When the gold price reached a peak of $1,900 in 2011, U.S. jewelry demand was 60.3 mt.
 Again, this is the year the U.S. gold scrap supply reached a record 160 mt.
 We must remember, most of the gold scrap comes from recycled gold jewelry.
 This means, Americans pawned 266% more gold than their gold jewelry demand in 2011.